At Vets Now we offer vets a number of routes into emergency and critical care.

 The programme serves as an excellent foundation for those wishing to pursue specific discipline specialist training in the future, or those keen to experience frontline work in emergency medicine.

 In this interview, Eleanor Holland, who did an internship in our emergency and specialty hospital in Glasgow, gives her opinion on life at Vets Now.

 Tell me about your background?
 I graduated from the University of Edinburgh in July and joined Vets Now not long after.
 I chose Vets Now because I wanted to work somewhere that had a high caseload, partly because I come from the countryside where everything is quieter.
-It was also clear that Scott Kilpatrick, who runs the programme and who I’ve worked with before, had put a lot of thought into it.
+It was also clear that a lot of thought had been put into it.
 For me, the programme offers vets a good balance between teaching and practical experience.

 When did working as a vet become an ambition?
 I always knew I wanted to be a vet.
 It started when I was growing up and my cat became diabetic.
 We were in and out of the vets a lot, which got me thinking about it as a career.
 I did work experience at the vets and just fell in love with it.

 Tell me about the Vets Now internship?
 I did the rotating internship, which involved five-week blocks in each of the clinical services, such as ECC, soft tissue surgery and internal medicine.
 We also did a two-week externship which involved working in another hospital to learn something different.
 The internship provided me with great practical emergency experience.
 Another big plus was working closely with the hospital’s specialists.
 Assisting them was a fantastic experience because it provided me with first-hand knowledge that I just wouldn’t have got anywhere else.